|LODGE ALBERT LOCHEE 448, DUNDEE, SCOTLAND|

 Freemasons are respectable citizens who are taught to respect and conform to the moral laws of society and to abide by the laws of the country or state in which they reside.
 They are men of charity and good works who strive to support those less fortunate than themselves both inside and outside the order.

 Freemasonry is proud of its philosophy and practice of "making good men better."
-Only individuals believed to be of good character are favourably considered for membership.
+Only men, believed to be of good character, and beleiving in the Supreme Being, are favourably considered for membership.
 Every applicant must be 21 years of age or more and respected in his locality.